 - In type 2 diabetes, blood glucose is too high

 - If you don’t eat (fasting), blood glucose will fall.
-Therefore you won’t need medications to lower blood glucose.
+Therefore you may need fewer (or no) medications to lower blood glucose.

 - If you continue with intermittent fasting, you will lose weight

-- As you lose weight, type 2 diabetes generally disappears.
+- As you lose weight, type 2 diabetes generally improves.

 So, here’s a solution that is free, available to anybody in the world, that is 100% natural, and saves people time.
-There is no need for more medications or surgery.
 Fasting is literally the oldest dietary intervention in the world, having been used for millennia.

 Here’s the bottom line to take control of type 2 diabetes, which contributes to heart attacks, stroke, kidney disease, blindness, amputations, cancer and Alzheimer’s disease.
 This is a reversible dietary disease, so you need to use a dietary solution – one that happens to be free, available and simple (although not easy).
-You can cure this disease with KNOWLEDGE, not drugs, and anybody peddling drugs to you (Canadian Diabetes Association, American Diabetes Association) is not to be trusted.
+You can cure this disease with KNOWLEDGE, not drugs!

 Trust yourself.
 Arm yourself with knowledge.
 And reverse your disease.